bytedeco/javacv/README.txt

 To learn how to use the API, since documentation currently lacks, please refer to the [#Quick_Start_for_OpenCV_and_FFmpeg] section below as well as the [http://code.google.com/p/javacv/source/browse/samples/ sample programs], including two for Android (`FacePreview.java` and `RecordActivity.java`), also found in the `samples` directory.
 You may also find it useful to refer to the source code of [http://code.google.com/p/javacv/source/browse?repo=procamcalib ProCamCalib] and [http://code.google.com/p/javacv/source/browse?repo=procamtracker ProCamTracker] as well as [http://code.google.com/p/javacv/source/browse?repo=examples Examples ported from OpenCV2 Cookbook] and the associated [http://code.google.com/p/javacv/wiki/OpenCV2_Cookbook_Examples Wiki pages].

+Please keep me informed of any updates or fixes you make to the code so that I may integrate them into the next release.
+Thank you!

+And feel free to ask questions on [http://groups.google.com/group/javacv the mailing list] if you encounter any problems with the software!
+I am sure it is far from perfect...

 ==Required Software==
 To use JavaCV, you will need to download and install the following software: